Rudrajit12/BigBasket-Product-Assortment-Optimization/README.md

 Before analysis, essential data preprocessing steps were applied:

-1. Missing Values: Handled missing values in fields like product name, description, and ratings.
+1. **Missing Values**: Handled missing values in fields like product name, description, and ratings.

-2. Redundant Columns: Removed unnecessary columns like the index.
+2. **Redundant Columns**: Removed unnecessary columns like the index.

-3. Standardized Column Names: Ensured consistency by using lowercase and underscores for column names.
+3. **Standardized Column Names**: Ensured consistency by using lowercase and underscores for column names.

-4. Optimized Data Types: Categorical columns were converted for better memory management.
+4. **Optimized Data Types**: Categorical columns were converted for better memory management.

-5. Feature Engineering: Added features like Discount Amount and Discount Percentage.
+5. **Feature Engineering**: Added features like Discount Amount and Discount Percentage.

-6. Outlier Handling: Retained outliers in prices, which reflect high-end niche products.
+6. **Outlier Handling**: Retained outliers in prices, which reflect high-end niche products.

 ---